grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-resource-handler.md

 :::tip

-To verify the data source ID, you can enter `window.grafanaBootData.settings.datasources` in the Developer Console, to list all the data source definitions in your Grafana instance.
+To verify the data source UID, you can enter `window.grafanaBootData.settings.datasources` in the Browser Developer Tools Console, to list all the configured data sources in your Grafana instance.

 :::